CMLPlatform/ramascene/docs/source/deployment.rst

 ``celery -A ramasceneMasterProject worker -l info  --concurrency=1 --queue calc_default``

 Be careful with load if you raise concurrency.
+For final production setup remove the parameter -l info.

 Test the application to see if everything is running correct in a web-browser.